netlify/angular-runtime/README.md

 ## CLI Usage

+### Requirements

+To use the Essential Angular Universal plugin while building and deploying with the CLI, you need to have `netlify-cli v5.4.13` installed (or a later version).

+Please also make sure to use `ntl deploy --build --prod` (rather than `ntl build`).

 ### Plugin Side Effects

 When this plugin is run as part of the build process using the Netlify CLI, direct changes will be made to your project source: